Michigan QSO Party

 The three major contest logging programs mentioned above (NA, TRLog and WriteLog) all can generate Cabrillo format files for Michigan QSO Party.
 There may be other programs which can do so as well.

-Log files from other logging programs may be submitted as MiQP entries as well, however the entrant should open the file with Windows Notepad or a similar ASCII editor to make sure all of the necessary information is present.
+Paper logs may still be submitted.
+The entrant must make sure all of the necessary information is present.
 Here are the important points to check:

-Does your file include all the information to properly classify your entry?
+Does your paper log include a summary sheet containing all the information to properly classify your entry?
 This would include your callsign, and entry category (including power sub-category if single-op).
 Don't forget your address and operator's callsigns (if this is a guest or multi-op entry).

-Does each QSO line include all of the information necessary to define that QSO (i.e., date, time, band, mode, your callsign, sent exchange, station worked, and receive exchange)?
-If information is missing such as your callsign or sent exchange, is this information contained elsewhere in the file or in the associated summary file?
+Does each QSO line in your paper log include all of the information necessary to define that QSO (i.e., date, time, band, mode, your callsign, sent exchange, station worked, and receive exchange)?

 Mad River Radio Club